ahmetseeker/E-Commerce-Angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Project Details

+It's a e-commerce project that you can login and register.
+After logging in if you have valid token, you don't have to login again for an hour.
+There are create product and create category functions for admins.
+And these are protected by admin guard.
+There are also product details, logout, add to cart and delete from the cart functions.
+Also there is lazy loading in the project.